craft-ai/craft-ai-starterkit-python/README.md

 pipenv run start
 ```

-### What do next ? ###
+### What to do next ? ###

-Now that you know how to compute your decision tree, you are able to complete the initial goal: predict the user's **sleep time**.
+Now that you know how to compute your decision tree, you are able to complete the initial goal: predict the user's **sleep duration**.

-You can add context operations in real time, day after day, and compute a decision when the context changes that can be used, in conjuction with its confidence, to encourage the user to go to bed at a certain hour in order to have the best night possible.
+You can add context operations in real time, day after day, and compute a decision when the context changes.
+It can be used to encourage the user to go to bed at a certain hour in order to have a good night’s sleep.

 ## About the dataset ##